Why poetry is great to learn Spanish?

 >>> Decide on what you want to write about.
 For example, start with something that brings you joy or gratitude, something that inspires awe or something that makes you feel sad… Basically, anything that brings emotion.

 >>> Brainstorm or free write a bit about it.
-This can be in the target language or in your native language if you are not yet comfortable expressing in Spanish.
+This can be in the target language or your native language if you are not yet comfortable expressing it in Spanish.
 It won’t make any difference in the outcome.
-And trying to write this stage in Spanish when you don’t have the words and fluidity will block you, so, please, be nice to yourself and don’t make things more difficult than need to be.
+Trying to write this stage in Spanish when you don’t have the words and fluidity will block you, so please be nice to yourself and don’t make things more complicated than they need to be.

-In this brainstorming phase you are looking for sensations to express the topic: go for colours, smells, emotions…
+In this brainstorming phase, you are looking for sensations to express the topic: go for colours, smells, emotions…

 Show, don’t tell.
 How would you describe the topic with your senses only?